duboviy/extdbg/README.md

 from extdbg import ... (see variants in list below)
 ```

-- `init_except_hook` - initialise extended traceback hook with locals variables in exception message
+- `init_except_hook` - initialise extended traceback hook with local variables in exception message
-- `add_watcher_attribute(name, watch_get=False)` - when called in class (for example `add_watcher_attribute('name')`) - instances of that class will log every change to the attribute.
-And log every access if `watch_get` is `True`.
+- `add_watcher_attribute(name, watch_get=False)` - when called within some class (for example `add_watcher_attribute('name')`) - instances of that class will log every change to the attribute.
+Also tracks every access to attribute if `watch_get` is `True`.
-- `where_is(object)` - return location of object in code.
+- `where_is(object)` - return location of the object definition in code.
-- `from_where_called()` - returns location in code from where function which calls this is called
+- `from_where_called()` - return location in code from where function which calls this is called
-- `threaded` - allows you to decorate a function in your Python code, making it run in a separate thread
+- `threaded` - allow you to decorate a function in your Python code, making it run in a separate thread
 - `get_func_calls` - return all function calls from a python file
-- `public and internal` - additional context decorators (like public and private in other languages)
+- `public and internal` - allow you to use additional context decorators (like public and private in other languages)
 - `hackable_properties` - properties mock setter.
 Use this module to mock/stub any property of New Style Class
-- `watch_for_output(condition=lambda x: True, stream='stdout')` - log location in code where some output is performed
+- `watch_for_output` - log location in code where some output is performed
-- `pprint` - pprint values wrapped into frame.
-Also return first passed value unchanged (useful when debugging expressions)
-- `func_to_dict` - converts function of one hashable argument to dictionary-like object which "contains" all it returning values
 - `bound_func` - bind any function/lambda as instance's method
-- `save_object and load_object` - pickle objects in/from files
+- `save_object and load_object` - pickle/unpickle objects in/from files
 - `enable_debug` - use on remote process to debug it using pycharm remote server run